rotki/docs/usage-guides/historical-events.md

 ![See query status](/images/see_query_status.png)

-Basically, what happens when you refresh the transactions/events are:
+Basically, what happens when you refresh the transactions/events is:

 1. It will query the transactions from the "last queried time" to the current time.
 2. For EVM events, after rotki queries these new transactions, it will try to decode them.